 Finishing off is the High Heels (Silver), for a princess-like fairy-tale.
 It features as many as 1,000 Swarovski Elements.

-The pricing details of this collection is only on-request due to security reasons.
+The pricing details of this collection are only on request due to security reasons.